-Sometimes a marriage or relationship ends badly.
-If there's a child involved, it can sometimes mean trouble.
-Custodial interference, interfering with visitation in some way, by a parent is one of the major problems that may arise after divorce or breakup.
-Here you will find tips on what to do if the other parent doesn't fulfill his or her obligations under your parenting agreement, or violates a court order related to custody or visitation.
-This section also contains information on out-of-state moves in child custody situations, parental abduction, and more.
+Sometimes, a marriage or relationship ends badly.
+If children are involved, however, the former spouses must still communicate and cooperate to some degree, but child custody arrangements don't always go according to plan.
+Custodial interference by a parent is one of the major problems that may arise after divorce or breakup, or in some non-divorce situations involving children.
+Here you will find tips on what to do if the other parent doesn't fulfill his or her obligations under your parenting agreement or violates a court order related to custody or visitation.
+This section also includes information on out-of-state moves in child custody situations, parental abduction, and more.